weaveworks/service/infra/README.md

 $ cd helloworld
 ```

-Now we will tell Kubernetes to download and run this container.
+Tell Kubernetes to download and run this container.
-We create a new replication controller, from the file.
+Create a new replication controller, from the file.

 ```
 $ kubectl create -f helloworld-rc.yaml